• Skip to primary navigation

 Step 1: Shake the cocktail.
 Add the gin, lime juice, and blackberry and lilac simple syrup to a cocktail shaker with a scoop of ice.
 Shake until the outside of the shaker feels ice cold.

 Step 2: Strain and serve.
 Strain the liquid into a stemmed glass and garnish with fresh lilac flowers.
-Enjoy!
+Enjoy your summery cocktail!

 Blackberry & Lilac GimletBlackberry & Lilac Gimlet in a Coupe Glass.